steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 ## Cinc for Darwin/ARM

-There’s no Chef or [Cinc](https://cinc.sh/start/client/) release yet for Apple Silicon, which is both a blessing and a curse.
+There’s no Chef or [Cinc](https://cinc.sh/start/client/) release for Apple Silicon yet, which is both a blessing and a curse.
 It does make CI easier, since the Cinc client will run in x64 emulation mode, so anything it installs will also default to x64, which is slower but generally works.

 Since the install script does platform detection, it’ll fail with an error, as there’s no binary for Cinc available yet.
 To work around this, modify the `chef_full.erb` script in the [knife](https://github.com/chef/chef/blob/master/lib/chef/knife/bootstrap/templates/chef-full.erb) gem and add `arch -x86_64` before the `sh $tmp_dir/install.sh` part.
-This will ensure the script detects Intel and will download the client.
+This will ensure the script detects Intel architecture and will download the client.

 Careful: The Chef/Cinc situation is tricky.
-Don’t mindlessly update the gems, as Chef is faster in releasing binaries and overriding all your Cinc binaries, and then nothing works anymore unless you insert Dollars or manually remove all Chef gems.
-There’s also a messy [randomness between what is renamed "cinc" and what is "chef."](https://twitter.com/steipete/status/1337712935418929154?s=21)
+Don’t mindlessly update the gems, as Chef is faster in releasing binaries and overriding all your Cinc binaries, and then nothing works anymore unless you insert dollars or manually remove all Chef gems.
+There’s also a messy [randomness to what is renamed “cinc” and what is “chef.”](https://twitter.com/steipete/status/1337712935418929154?s=21)

 ## APFS Containers

 We automate `diskutil` to create a new encrypted volume for the CI user.
 This ensures our source code is always encrypted.
 If hardware is replaced, the data is useless.
 We manually enter the disk password on a power cycle or when the OS reboots because of an update.

-On Apple Silicon, the main APFS container is disk3 and not disk1.
-Currently, this change is hardcoded; eventually I’ll modify the the script to parse `diskutil list` to detect the container automatically.
-It took me quite a while to understand why Cinc stopped with "Error: -69493: You can’t add any more APFS Volumes to its APFS Container".
+On Apple Silicon, the main APFS container is `disk3` and not `disk1`.
+Currently, this change is hardcoded; eventually I’ll modify the script to parse `diskutil list` to detect the container automatically.
+It took me quite a while to understand why Cinc stopped with “Error: -69493: You can’t add any more APFS Volumes to its APFS Container.”
 I mention it here so there’s [at least one result on Google with this error](https://twitter.com/steipete/status/1337711727023157249?s=21). 🙃

 ## Detecting Apple Silicon via Scripts

-We use Buildkite as our CI agent, and it just recently released [3.26.0 with an experimental native executable for Apple Silicon](https://github.com/buildkite/agent/releases/tag/v3.26.0).
-It’s running on a pre-release version of Go, but so far it’s been stable.
+We use Buildkite as our CI agent, and it recently released [3.26.0 with an experimental native executable for Apple Silicon](https://github.com/buildkite/agent/releases/tag/v3.26.0).
+It’s running on a prerelease version of Go, but so far, it’s been stable.

 There is no universal build, so the download script needs adjustment.
 To not hardcode this, I’ve been using a trick to detect the *real* architecture at runtime, since the script runs in Rosetta emulation mode and the usual ways would all report Intel.